lvgl/lvgl/xmls/README.md

 ### Success criteria

-If these can be fulfilled, the tool is considered successful.
+If these can be fulfilled, the tool is considered successful:

 1. **Component library (no handwritten code)**:
     - Create a component library consisting of styled buttons, sliders and tabviews
     - Load these components at run time from XML
+    - Support nested components
-2. **Access hand written components (no editor code)**
+2. **Access hand written components and widgets (no editor code)**
-	- Create a custom components manually (without the editor)
+	- Create a custom components or widget manually (without the editor)
+	- Describe only its interface for the editor
-	- Let user use and preview them as part of other components.
+	- Let user use and preview these as part of other components
-3. **Complex Widgets in the editor**
+3. **Complex `widgets in the editor**
-	- Create a complex widgets in the editor which are completed withwith custom code
+	- Create a complex widgets in the editor which are completed with custom code
-	- Make them available in the editor, and allow using them in custom components.
+	- Make them available in the editor, and allow using them in custom components or other widgets.
 4. **Runtime loading**
     - Load nested components in runtime
     - Use all three options from above
 4. **Figma import**
-	- Allow loading styles and drawings from Figma with a simple copy-paste
+	- Allow loading styles and more nexted elements from Figma is a simple way
 5. **Testing**
-	- Detect regression in components with CI
+	- Detect regression in components and widgets with CI
 6. **Collaboration**
 	- Let a designer preview the components and screens, and allow commenting on them.

 ### Workflows

+The main purpoose of the editor is the create and test
+- **widgets**: just like the built-in widgets (built from classes, can have a large API).
+They can have custom C code to describe complex logics.
+Therefore even the custom widgets are compiled to the editor's preview to allow running their custom code too.
+- **components**: simple wrapper for a some widgets or other components.
+They only have a simple `create` function as API and can't have custom C code.
+Therefore components can be loaded at runtime from XML.

 #### Widgets

-Widgets are built-in buinding blocks from which other widgets or components can be created.
-Widgets also have complex C API with setter/getter functions.
+Main characteristics:
+  - similar to LVGL's built-in widgets
+  - built from classes
+  - have a large API
+  - support internal widgets (e.g. tabview's tabs)
+  - can have custom C code
+  - compiled to the editor's preview

 ### Example XML

+Widgets are wrapped to a `<widget>` element.

 The interfaces of a widget are described in an `<api>` tag.
 The properties, elements (internal widgets), and enums of a given widget are defined here.